 FAQ

 Pathology residents are encouraged and supported by faculty to write case studies in areas of anatomic and clinical pathology for publication.
 In addition to numerous potential publications from clinical cases, residents will have opportunities to lead quality improvement initiatives in all areas of anatomic and clinical pathology.
-Furthermore, potential sources of publication material will come from collaborative work with residents and attending physicians from other TTUHSC El Paso medical departments and disciplines.
+Furthermore, potential sources of publication material will come from collaborative work with residents and attending physicians from other Texas Tech Health El Paso medical departments and disciplines.

 Our pathology department periodically publishes a newsletter, Path-O-Gram, that is distributed throughout our institution.
 These publications include clinical and management topics in all areas of anatomic and clinical pathology, and residents will have many opportunities to publish in our Path-O-Gram.
 These publications can lead to journal publications as well as presentations at local and national conferences.